ProgSoc/Docs/docs/events/2023/docker-workshop.md

 This makes it really easy to define a set of services and run them without any additional steps.

 One important thing to note is the `volumes:` section.
 This defines how data should be mapped between the host machine and the docker image.
 This is useful for things like databases where you want to store the data on the host machine so that it doesn't get deleted when you delete the docker image.
+Docker will mount a file/folder on your host PC to a file/folder in the Docker container.
+So in this case, it will create and mount a folder called `postgres_data` next to your docker-compose.yml to the folder `/var/lib/postgresql/data` inside the Docker container.

 Normally, it is best practice to not store anything important in a Docker container.
 Containers are designed to be deleted, re-created, etc, on the go.
 Instead, any important data should be stored in volumes, so that all containers can be deleted and then resumed with zero data loss.